 All the SiestaBaseWorkChain inputs are as well inputs of the BangapWorkChain, therefore the system and DFT specifications (structure, parameters, etc.) are inputted in the WorkChain using the same syntax explained in the SiestaBaseWorkChain documentation.
-The only difference is that the bandskpoints are now a mandatory input and the WorkChain will rise an error if they are not present.
+There is however the addition of an importan feature.
+If bandskpoints are not set in inputs, the BandgapWorkChain will anyway calculate the bands following these rules: